alurban/black-hole-astrophysics/INSTALL.md

 Next, you can create what is known as a *virtual environment* to install all the packages you will need, without interfering with anything else already installed on your computer.
-Virtual environments are nice because they provide a sandbox in which you can do absolutely anything -- if it becomes corrupted, just nuke it from orbit and start over with ease!
+Virtual environments are nice because they provide a sandbox in which you can do absolutely anything &mdash; if it becomes corrupted, just nuke it from orbit and start over with ease!

 Conda provides its own suite of tools to manage a special flavor of virtual environments, called *conda environments*.
 In this repository, the `conda`